 During the February and April school vacations, LEAP offers Vaca-Playdays for children in grades kindergarten through five from 8:00 a.m. to 4:00 p.m.
 Vaca-Playdays is open to all Lincoln students, not just those who are already enrolled in LEAP.
-We also offer programs on teacher training days.
+We also offer programs to all Lincoln students during teacher training days and parent-teacher conferences.